gtif-cerulean/cif-stories/cif-usecase-cif-project-dashboard.md

 #### Navigating safely in the Arctic is high-stakes
 A wrong judgment can lead to route delays, excessive fuel use, damage to the vessel, or in severe cases, becoming trapped in ice.
 In response to these challenges, the CIF Dashboard integrates SAR images and traditional ice charts with new tools to support ship operators to make confident decisions.

-**[Note: when creating an image tour, it's only available in md. code, not in the add section (+) in the preview, so not sure how to upload images for an image tour.]**

 # Four-Layer Sea Ice Intelligence <!--{ as="img" data-fallback-src="https://raw.githubusercontent.com/BlackCA/cif-stories/BlackCA/cif-usecases-20250613/assets/BlackCA/Nordica-Icebreaker-FIMR-1751547468888.JPG" mode="hero" src="https://raw.githubusercontent.com/gtif-cerulean/cif-stories/2d940e2f891a3088e02537609be76ffc9bb1d9d0/assets/Nordica-Icebreaker-FIMR-1751547468888.JPG" }-->
 ### Nordica Icebreaker (FIMR) traversing ice <!--{ style="font-size:1rem;opacity:0.7;margin-top:1rem;" }-->